Philippine Heart Center: History

 In 2014, the Philippine Heart Center was given a Qmentum International Gold Accreditation for August 2014 – 2017 by Accreditation Canada International for "excellence in hospital practices and safety.

+On June 13, 2024, Marcos, Jr. appointed Avenilo “Jun” L. Aventura Jr. M.D. as PHC's Executive Director.

 Architecture and design

 The hospital building was designed by Filipino architect Jorge Ramos in what has been described as a Brutalist style.
 It was built in 1975 with a reported cost of almost US$50 million.
 It was co-founded by Dr. Ludgerio D. Torres.